 LORROS Meetings can also be used in conjunction with (and improve) ‘live’ synchronous meetings by starting a day (or more) before the live meeting and extending a day after.

-Learn more about LORROS Meetings (click here) and start a free 30 day trial.
+Learn more about LORROS Meetings (click here).